DIY Easter Egg Platter

-It's time for another Thrifty DIY and this one is a good one!
-I took a $3 oval platter from the Goodwill and turned it into a giant Easter egg tray with just a little tissue paper and Mod Podge.
-Any oval platter can be turned into an Easter egg.
-It's a pretty dramatic before and after - check it out!
+It’s time for another Thrifty DIY and this DIY Easter Egg Tray is a good one!
+I took a $3 oval platter from the Goodwill and turned it into a giant Easter egg with just a little tissue paper and Mod Podge.
+Turn any oval platter into an Easter egg.
+It’s a pretty dramatic before and after – check it out!

 Here is the platter I found at the Goodwill.
 It was actually kind of cute on its own but it had a couple little chips in it so it was prime for a makeover…and it was only $3!

 And here’s the after.
 It really does look like an Easter egg!